 3. How much do you get paid?
 Any other perks?

-In Chicago, the rate is usually $88 for eight hours, minus a half hour for lunch, then time and a half after that.
-On occasion, extras will be “upgraded” for certain things, but though I’ve been featured on assorted projects, this has never happened to me.
+In Chicago, the rate is usually $104 for eight hours, minus a half hour for lunch, then time and a half after that.
+On occasion, extras will be “upgraded” for certain things, but though I’ve been featured on assorted projects, that never happened to me.
 You also get paid more if you have to be wet or in smoke or use your car (which may require you to spend hours driving).
-You get paid whether or not you’re called to set and actually work, whether or not you ever appear on screen.
+You get paid whether or not you’re called to set and actually work or sit in holding all day, and whether or not you ever appear on screen.
 You get paid the entire amount even if your shooting day is less than eight hours.

 You get fed according to the union crew’s schedule and eat after the crew.
 The smaller the scene you’re working on, the better the food and desserts.
 I’ve enjoyed rack of lamb, lobster supposedly flown in from Iceland and freshly grilled salmon.
 Occasionally, I’ve been given permission to help myself to snacks from the crew table.
 If you’re not given specific permission, you’re not allowed to touch their food.
 If you’re doing a large scene, there’ll probably be a separate food line with still good but not as good food, or perhaps a box lunch.
 Often extras get donuts or nothing for breakfast, while the crew enjoys an entire spread and can order hot dishes from Craft Services.
 Several times during shooting, the cast and crew were served snacks on set but nothing was offered to the extras.